SignDiff: Diffusion Model for American Sign Language Production: Abstract

 \section{Abstract}

-The field of \acf{slp} lacked a large-scale, pre-trained model based on deep learning for continuous American Sign Language (ASL) production in the past decade.
-This limitation hampers communication for all individuals with disabilities relying on ASL.
-To address this issue, we undertook the secondary development and utilization of How2Sign, one of the largest publicly available ASL datasets.
-Despite its significance, prior researchers in the field of sign language have not effectively employed this corpus due to the intricacies involved in \acf{aslp}.

-To conduct large-scale \ac{aslp}, we propose \ourmethodName{} based on the latest work in related fields, which is a dual-condition diffusion pre-training model \cite{Rombach_2022_CVPR} that can generate human sign language speakers from a skeleton pose. \ourmethodName{} has a novel Frame Reinforcement Network called \FrameReinforcementNet{}, similar to dense human pose estimation work, which enhances the correspondence between text lexical symbols and sign language dense pose frames reduce the occurrence of multiple fingers in the diffusion model.
-In addition, our \ac{aslp} method proposes two new improved modules and a new loss function to improve the accuracy and quality of sign language skeletal posture and enhance the ability of the model to train on large-scale data.

-We propose the first baseline for ASL production and report the scores of 17.19 and 12.85 on BLEU-4 on the How2Sign dev/test sets.
-We also evaluated our model on the previous mainstream dataset called PHOENIX14T, and the main experiments achieved the results of SOTA.
+In this paper, we propose a dual-condition diffusion pre-training model named \ourmethodName{} that can generate human sign language speakers from a skeleton pose. \ourmethodName{} has a novel Frame Reinforcement Network called \FrameReinforcementNet{}, similar to dense human pose estimation work, which enhances the correspondence between text lexical symbols and sign language dense pose frames, reduces the occurrence of multiple fingers in the diffusion model.
+In addition, we propose a new method for \ac{aslp}, which can generate ASL skeletal pose videos from text input, integrating two new improved modules and a new loss function to improve the accuracy and quality of sign language skeletal posture and enhance the ability of the model to train on large-scale data.
+We propose a simple baseline for ASL production and report the scores of 17.19 and 12.85 on BLEU-4 on the How2Sign dev/test sets.
+We evaluated our model on the previous mainstream dataset PHOENIX14T, and our method achieved the SOTA results.
 In addition, our image quality far exceeds all previous results by 10 percentage points in terms of SSIM.
-Finally, we conducted ablation studies and qualitative evaluations for discussion.

-\section{Introduction}
+\section{INTRODUCTION}